zio/zio/docs/datatypes/contextual/index.md

 >
 > So instead of writing `ZServiceBuilder[Console with Clock, Nothing, Logging]`, we write `ZServiceBuilder[Has[Console] with Has[Clock], Nothing, Has[Logging]]`.

-Finally, we provide required dependencies to our `app` effect:
+Finally, we provide required service builders to our `app` effect:

 ```scala mdoc:silent:nest
  import zio._